Free Training Tips to Stop Puppy Nipping and Mouthing

 I spent a few minutes going over some feeding tips and the best food, treats and chew toys to give a puppy.
 You can get these free puppy training food tips in the video below.

-Its going to be important for the guardians to practice the sit, down (crash), up and come commands a few times a day (10-20 repetitions each time) for the next week for her to get really good at them.
+It is important for the guardians to practice the sit, down (crash), up, and come commands.
+They should do this a few times a day.
+Aim for 10-20 repetitions each time for the next week.
+This will help her get really good at these commands.

 Once that is the case, I strongly recommend practicing each command separately and in a different order.
 If you train a dog to do the same series of commands in a row over and over, they will start to associate them.
 You ask the puppy to sit, they do, then immediately move into a down position, then sit up, etc.

-So once the puppy has learned them all together, separating and practicing them independently will help her learn to do that command on command and not think its also tied to another.
+Once the puppy has learned all the commands, practice them separately.
+This will help her respond to each command on its own.
+She won’t confuse one command with another.
 Since Becca is such a smart puppy, this shouldn’t be too challenging for her guardians.

 By the time we were ready to wrap up the session, little Becca was wiped out.
 This was quite a lot for the little puppy to absorb in only a few hours.
 That said, we were successful in getting her to stop puppy nipping and stop puppy mouthing right away with a yelp.
 The puppy class will help reduce her nipping even more as well as help her develop better bite inhibition.

-I also recommended that her guardians check out the Quest Ed section of our website which includes a ton of free puppy training and puppy behavior videos I shot while training my service dog Quest.
+I also suggested that her guardians visit the Quest Ed section of our website.
+It has many free videos on puppy training and behavior.
+I filmed these videos while training my service dog, Quest.

 We wrapped up the session by filming a roadmap to success video.
 You can watch it for yourself and get a ton of puppy training tips by watching the video below.